dmoverton/mercury-talk/talk.md

 ```
 * `unique`: a unique reference to this value
 * `clobbered`: no references to the value (it may have been destroyed or destructively updated)
-* The compiler ensures that the `di` argument is a unique reference and is never used again after the call
+* The compiler ensures that the `di` argument is a unique reference and is never used again after the call.
 * Requires that predicates doing I/O have determinism `det`.
 ---
 ## I/O example